What do you need planning permission for?

 Whether you need planning permission for an extension mainly depends on the size of the extension, where it will sit in relation to boundaries and the materials that will be used.

-- Extensions of more than one storey must not extend beyond the rear wall of the original house by more than 3 metres
+- If you’re extension extends beyond the rear wall of the original house by more than 8 metres (detached homes) or 6 metres (semi-detached and terraces).

 Do you need planning permission for a conservatory?